 It follows immediately that $0< \lambda_f\leq 12$.
 The main known result is the slope inequality: \begin{theorem}[Cornalba-Harris-Xiao, \cite{cornalba-harris-88,xiao-87a}] If $f$ is not locally trivial, then \end{theorem}

-After that, it is natural to investigate the influence of some properties of the fibration on the behaviour of the slope.
+Moreover, the equality in the above lower bound can hold only for the hyperelliptic fibrations (cf. \cite{cornalba-harris-88,konno-93,stoppino-08}).
+Thus, it is natural to investigate the influence of some properties of the fibration on the behaviour of the slope.
 For instance, according to \cite{konno-99,barja-stoppino-08}, one knows that the Clifford index of the general fiber has some meaning to the lower bound of the slope.
-We would like to pay attention to the following conjecture of Barja and Stoppino (cf. \cite[Conjecture\,1.1]{barja-stoppino-08}) about the influence of the relative irregularity $q_f:=q-b$ on the lower bound of the slope. \begin{conjecture}[Barja-Stoppino] If $f$ is not locally trivial and $q_f < g-1$, then
+We would like to be concerned about the following conjecture of Barja and Stoppino (cf. \cite[Conjecture\,1.1]{barja-stoppino-08}) on the influence of the relative irregularity $q_f:=q-b$ on the lower bound of the slope. \begin{conjecture}[Barja-Stoppino] If $f$ is not locally trivial and $q_f < g-1$, then

 \end{conjecture} The first result in the direction is due to Xiao \cite[Theorem\,3]{xiao-87a}, where he proved that if $q_f > 0$, then $\lambda_f \geq 4$ and the equality can hold only when $q_f = 1$.
-In \cite[Theorem\,1.3]{barja-stoppino-08}, Barja and Stoppino considered the influence of the Clifford index of the general fiber and the relative irregularity on the lower bound of the slope simultaneously, and obtained a lower bound which is close to the conjectured bound if the Clifford index is large.
-We proved the above conjecture for hyperelliptic fibrations in \cite[Corollary\,1.5]{lu-zuo-13}.
-In this paper, we show the following \begin{theorem} Let $f$ be a fibration of genus $g\geq 2$ which is not locally trivial.
+In \cite[Theorem\,1.3]{barja-stoppino-08}, Barja and Stoppino considered the influence of the Clifford index ${\rm Cliff}(f)$ of the general fiber and the relative irregularity $q_f$ on the lower bound of the slope simultaneously, and proved that